 This might mean a self-forged path to career change, or a refocus in the post COVID work world.
 When future facing companies like Google and Apple publicly announce that they no longer require a college degree for new hires, the handwriting is on the wall of an antiquated system.

 Stepping into the driver’s seat of their children’s educations and co-creating individual paths that support the passions and purposes unique to each child.
 We’re working with a broad spectrum of families creating hybrid and totally unique world class educations for their children.

 For the educational establishment:

-This might mean shifting the paradigm and practice away from the “tried and true” models of education and an openness to reimagining what a modern real world educational structure might look like.
+Shifting the paradigm and practice away from the “tried and true” models of education and an openness to reimagining what a modern real world educational structure might look like.
 The sooner the better.